What is the Social Science of Solar Adoption?

 SETO Research in the Social Science of Solar Adoption

-SETO funds research projects that increase our understanding of technology evolution, soft costs, and barriers to U.S. solar deployment.
+SETO funds research projects that improve our understanding of technology evolution, soft costs, and barriers to U.S. solar deployment.
 This includes leveraging decision science and solar datasets to build our understanding of how and why solar technologies are adopted.

 SETO has funded three rounds of Solar Energy Evolution and Diffusion Studies (SEEDS) research to help the solar industry understand the peer effects of solar energy:

-• Round one in 2013, which integrated the use of cutting-edge analytical and computational tools with real-world market data and pilot tests to accelerate technological breakthroughs and remove roadblocks to greater cost reduction;
+• Round one in 2013, which integrated the use of cutting-edge analytical and computational tools with real-world market data and pilot tests to accelerate technological breakthroughs and remove roadblocks to greater cost reduction.

 To view specific projects that support the social science of solar adoption, search the Solar Energy Research Database.